adellelin/SymphonicPicnic/README.md

 We aim to create soundscapes and interactive spaces.

-We design wireless interactive audio devices to syncphonize sound and allow people to play together over great distances (1000s of feet)
+We design wireless interactive audio devices to syncphonize sound and allow people to play together over great distances (1000s of feet) with minmal latency.

 We have showcased at: